WashingtonSTEM/Horizons_Public/README.md

    * Add new redacted ranges to the *#Function to clean any improper redacted ranges* as instructed by *⚠️ Values in RedactedPct containing letters (possible issues)* message in the console after running script.
    * Add additional years as needed to the *filter(High.School.Academic.Year %in% c("2023-2024","2024-2025"))  %>% # **ACTION ITEM**: Add additional years here as needed.* line of code.

 8. Download the workbook (found in the workbook folder of this repo) and reconnect to the newly written files in your local *1.Data/Dashboard_Files* folder.
-Save your own version of the workbook!   #DRAFT - DASHBOARD & DASHBOARD FILES WILL BE UPLOADED TO REPO EARLY AUGUST
+Using the Missing_Districts.csv file, update footnotes in dashboard as needed.
+Save your own version of the workbook! #DRAFT - DASHBOARD WILL BE UPLOADED TO REPO EARLY AUGUST

 # Learn more: